-This map identifies the number of people living in an area per hectare.
+This map identifies the number of people living in an area per hectare based on Census 2018 data from Statistics New Zealand.
 The densest parts of the study area are in Ōamaru North and South Hill.
 Density within and immediately adjacent to the town centre is noticeably lower and is reflective of the existing lower residential population in this area.